 To apply for a place at this school in the normal admission round, you must complete a Common Application Form available from the local authority in which you live.
-You are also requested to complete the Supplementary Information Form (SIF) attached to the end of this policy if you wish to apply under oversubscription criteria 1 to 4 or 6 to 8.
+You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 4 or 6 to 8.
 The Supplementary Information Form should be returned to the School Business Manager at St. Mary's Catholic Primary School, Manor Lane, Middlewich.
-CW10 9DH, along with a copy of the Baptismal certificate by 15th January 2025.
+CW10 9DH, along with a copy of the Baptismal certificate by 15th January 2026.